A priest to remember: ‘FD No. 1’ Father Buckley had many roles | The Catholic Sun

 Father Buckley served since 1970 as a chaplain to the Binghamton Fire Department.

 “They’ll be very present as his honor guard at the wake,” said Father Corey VanKuren who also serves as a chaplain at the fire department.
-He said fire rigs will also be present for the funeral.
+He said fire rigs would also be present for the funeral.
 The wake (Oct.
 18) and funeral (Oct.
-19) were set at St. Paul’s in Binghamton.
+19) were held at St. Paul’s in Binghamton.

 Father VanKuren said Father Buckley saw a lot of fire chiefs as well as firefighters in his time with the department.
 He said they remembered Father Buckley after his death.